-Adoption counselor assistants have the important job of answering phones and questions applicants have to steer them toward the perfect pet.
-They may also perform vet and landlord checks to screen applicants.
-It’s like customer service, except the end result is not only happy customers, but *hopefully* happily adopted animals!
+Front desk helpers have the important job of answering phones and questions that come in on a daily basis, every Tuesday through Saturday, 12pm to 4pm.
+It’s like customer service, except the end result is not only happy customers who want to support our mission, but *hopefully* happily adopted animals!

 Our bottle drive made $30,000 last year, which went a LONG way to paying off essential vet bills for the animals.
 You can help save lives when you volunteer in one of the following ways.
 Please note, you do not have to fill out a volunteer application to bring us your bottles OR to use our CLYNK bags.
 There is no training for bottle volunteers – just do it at your own pace and make a big difference!

 Throughout the year and seasonally in the summer especially, partnering businesses donate their bottles to the SPCA of Hancock County as long as we send someone to pick the bottles up.
-Our volunteers who offer to do these pick-ups will receive gas money compensation, as well as gloves, sanitizer, and bags as long as you stop by the shelter before starting a pickup.
-Please note you will need to use your own vehicle, which is why we offer the stipend.
+Our volunteers who offer to do these pick-ups will receive gloves, sanitizer, and bags as long as you stop by the shelter before starting a pickup.
+Please note you will need to use your own vehicle.
 A map of bottle drive locations will be provided.